ray-x/go.nvim/README.md

 ## LSP

 LSP supported by nvim-lsp is good enough for a gopher.
-If you looking for a better GUI. lspsaga and lsp-utils are what you are looking for.
+If you looking for a better GUI. lspsaga or and lsp-utils are what you are looking for.

 ## Lint

-Supported by LSP, if you need golangci-lint better with ALE
+Supported by LSP, also GoLint command (by calling golangcl-lint) if you need background golangci-lint check, you can configure it with ALE

 ## configuration